ALSchwalm/transient/docs/cli/run.md

 When a disk image is specified via the `-image` flag, a few things happen:

-1. `transient` checks for the existence of a disk of the provided image type, associated with the given vm name in the Disk Frontend.
+1. `transient` checks for the existence of a disk of the provided image type, associated with the given VM name in the Disk Frontend.

 2. If no such disk exists, `transient` checks the Disk Backend for a disk of the provided image type.
 If the disk exists in the backend, a copy is made in